tuxalin/THST/README.md

 There are two tree implementations, a multi-dimensional RTree and a two-dimensional QuadTree.

-Some of the currently implemented features:
+Some of the currently implemented features are:
 - hierarchical, you can add values to the internal branch nodes or traverse them
 - leaf and depth-first tree traversals for spatial partitioning, via custom iterators
 - custom indexable getter similar to boost's